Interdisciplinary Course (INTD)

 The goal of this course is to provide the Master's student an opportunity to gain the essential standards necessary for training and education approved by the National Institute of Health.
 This course links to the web-based NIH Clinical Research Training On-Line Course http://www.cc.nih.gov/training/training/crt/infor.html for Principal Investigators that is required for all individuals conducting research.
 This course is open to current Health Science Center students.
 Open for Cross Enrollment on Space Available Basis.

 INTD 5031.
-Common Interprofessional Educational Experience - LINC.
+Common Interprofessional Education Experience - LINC.
 0 Credit Hours.

-(1) Introduce students to IPE at UT Health San Antonio using the shared IPE framework as defined in the QEP (2) Facilitate interprofessional socialization (3) Prepare students for IPE activities they will experience as part of program-specific IPE plans.
+This course is intended to introduce students to IPE at UT Health San Antonio using the shared IPE framework as defined in the QEP, facilitate interprofessional socialization, and prepare students for IPE activities they will experience as part of program-specific IPE plans.

 INTD 5032.
 TeamSTEPPS - Interprofessional Education Course.
 0 Credit Hours.